TheAlgorithms/algorithms-keeper/README.md

 ### Commands
 Some of the actions of the bot can be triggered using commands:
 - `@algorithms-keeper review` to trigger the checks for only added pull request files.
 - `@algorithms-keeper review-all` to trigger the checks for all the pull request files, including the modified files.
+As we cannot post review comments on lines not part of the diff, this command only modify the labels accordingly.

 ***NOTE: Commands are in BETA and valid only if it is commented on a pull request and only by either a member or owner of the organization.***